-Head of Value Chain Financial Service Department
+Head of Supply Chain Financial Service Department

-Chan Phiworth joined AMK as Head of Value Chain Financial Service in April 2020.
-Before Joining AMK, he has over ten years of experience in Corporate Banking, specializing in Credit Analysis, Deal Structuring, Relationship Management, Syndicated Loan, Trade and Supply Chain, and Credit Operation.
+Chan Phiworth joined AMK as Head of Commercial Business in April 2020 responsible for Supply Chain Financial Service Department.
+Before Joining AMK, he has over fifteen years of experience in Banking and Financial Institutions specializing in Credit Operation, Corporate and Financial Institutions lending, Credit Analysis, Deal Structuring, Relationship Management, Syndicated Lending, Transaction banking sale and operation, Trade and Supply Chain at international and regional banks.
+He also has experiences in litigation case, banking and finance legal framework.

-Chan Phiworth graduated Dual Master Degrees in Entrepreneurship and Innovative Management from Lumière University Lyon 2 and Lille 1 University and Bachelor of Laws (LLB) from Pannasastra University of Cambodia.
+Chan Phiworth graduated Dual Master Degrees in Entrepreneurship and Innovative Management from Lumière University Lyon 2 and Lille 1 University and Bachelor of Laws (LLB) in English program from Pannasastra University of Cambodia.